 It has a mostly coastal distribution in NSW, extending between both southern and northern borders, growing very close to the water in some areas and extending into the Hunter Valley.
 It extends into Queensland, growing northwards to the Taroom and Monto areas.
 It is widely scattered over Victoria and into South Australia to about Adelaide and Mt Gambier.

 It typically forms part of dry sclerophyll woodlands – of various communities and also grows in wet sclerophyll forests.
 It typically occurs on heavier soils such as clay / shale based and volcanic.

 The bark is smooth, cream to dark grey or bluish and has a spotted or blotched appearance.
-Leaves are lance-like, dark green and rather shiny on both surfaces with prominent venation.

 Corymbia maculata is a very ornamental tree but be warned.
 This species is too large for suburban gardens.
 The Spotted Gum could be grown on rural properties or in parks.

 It is sued to good effect in a copse in a lot of park and urban landscapes.
 Trees tend to grow uniformly and match each other for spped of growth.